-Product is like ‘manufactured or ready to use’ which is developed by the company and sold to different consumers (or) setup as open source.If customer requires any amendments like color, title, theme changes and some extra functionality to be added, then customization is done to the product.
+The product is like ‘manufactured or ready to use’ which is developed by the company and sold to different consumers (or) setup as open source.If a customer requires any amendments to color, title, these changes, and some extra functionality to be added, then customization is done to the product.

 Google products like Gmail, and Oracle products like Databases etc, Finacle by Infosys, Office 365 by Microsoft…